Supreme Court of the United States: Outdated and an outlier

+Adam Liptak wrote in 2008 that the court has declined in relevance in other constitutional courts.
+He cites factors like American exceptionalism, the relatively few updates to the constitution or the courts, the rightward shift of the court and the diminished stature of the United States abroad.

-Power excess
+Power

-This criticism is related to complaints about judicial activism.
-George Will wrote that the court has an "increasingly central role in American governance."
-It was criticized for intervening in bankruptcy proceedings regarding ailing carmaker Chrysler Corporation in 2009.
-A reporter wrote that "Justice Ruth Bader Ginsburg's intervention in the Chrysler bankruptcy" left open the "possibility of further judicial review" but argued overall that the intervention was a proper use of Supreme Court power to check the executive branch.
-Warren E. Burger, before becoming Chief Justice, argued that since the Supreme Court has such "unreviewable power", it is likely to "self-indulge itself", and unlikely to "engage in dispassionate analysis."
-Larry Sabato wrote "excessive authority has accrued to the federal courts, especially the Supreme Court."
+Michael Waldman argued that no other country gives its Supreme Court as much power.
+Warren E. Burger, before becoming Chief Justice, argued that since the Supreme Court has such "unreviewable power", it is likely to "self-indulge itself", and unlikely to "engage in dispassionate analysis".
+Larry Sabato wrote that the federal courts, and especially the Supreme Court, have excessive power.
+Suja A. Thomas argues the Supreme Court has taken most of the constitutionally defined power from juries in the United States for itself thanks in part to the influence of legal elites and companies that prefer judges over juries as well as the inability of the jury to defend its power.

+Some members of Congress considered the results from the 2021–2022 term a shift of government power into the Supreme Court, and a "judicial coup".
 The 2021–2022 term of the court was the first full term following the appointment of three judges by Republican president Donald Trump — Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett — which created a six-strong conservative majority on the court.
 Subsequently, at the end of the term, the court issued a number of decisions that favored this conservative majority while significantly changing the landscape with respect to rights.
 These included Dobbs v.
 Jackson Women's Health Organization which overturned Roe v.
 Wade and Planned Parenthood v.
 Casey in recognizing abortion is not a constitutional right, New York State Rifle & Pistol Association, Inc. v.
 Bruen which made public possession of guns a protected right under the Second Amendment, Carson v.
 Makin and Kennedy v.
 Bremerton School District which both weakened the Establishment Clause separating church and state, and West Virginia v.
 EPA which weakened the power of executive branch agencies to interpret their congressional mandate.
-Several observers considered this a shift of government power into the Supreme Court, and a "judicial coup" by some members of Congress including Representative Alexandria Ocasio-Cortez, urging action to reform the Supreme Court.